TABE 11&12 Level A

 4 While the customer is trying to spend the shortest amount of time and the least amount of money while shopping, the supermarket is trying to encourage the shopper to do the opposite.
 A study by a food marketing group showed that about 60% of the items bought at the supermarket were not on the customer’s original list.
 If it sounds sneaky, it is!
 But an informed customer can see through these gimmicks and avoid coming home with extra items.

-In paragraph 3, what are 2 strategies supermarkets use to entice their customers to buy more?
+In paragraph 3, which two strategies do supermarkets use to entice their customers to buy more?

 - Putting bakeries in the front and avoiding negotiating with companies who want their products placed in a special location